-JupyterLab 3.0 now ships with a Debugger front-end by default.
+JupyterLab ships with a Debugger front-end by default.

-This means that notebooks, code consoles and files can now be debugged from JupyterLab directly!
+This means that notebooks, code consoles and files can be debugged from JupyterLab directly!

 For the debugger to be enabled and visible, a kernel with support for debugging is required.

-However other Jupyter Kernels can also support debugging and be compatible with the JupyterLab debugger by implementing the Jupyter Debugger Protocol.
+Other Jupyter Kernels can also support debugging and be compatible with the JupyterLab debugger by implementing the Jupyter Debugger Protocol.

 xeus-python in a new